Top-Q/difido-reports/README.md

 This project aims to provide a flexible, realtime HTML report for various functional test automation frameworks.

+To see a demo of the report nevigate [here](http://top-q.github.io/difido-reports/demo/)

 The solution is composed of different components